setiQuest/seti_signal_sim/README.md

 ```

-Note, you can't use sunnoise data with
+Note, you can't use sunnoise data in local mode (didn't write the code to do this).
+But, you can use a sunnoise file, if you have one.
 ```
 java -jar  target/scala-2.11/signalsimulation-assembly-8.0.jar basic local 10 narrowband gaussian
 ```